jutol/nocodb-for-humanities/learners/notes.md

 # Notes

 These are learners notes and I dont know where they will appear.
+This is a learners lesson note.